sardeshm/Conference_Track_Management_App/README.md

 Download Zip project from github "code" menu and save to local drive

-Extract the content of downloaded zip file (content of unzipped parent drectory) to "new_project" directory
+Extract the content of downloaded zip file (content of unzipped parent directory) to "new_project" directory

 Open the new_project" folder in PyCharm and go to the PyCharm Virtualenv Terminal